finos/rune-dsl/docs/rune-modelling-component.md

 Note that within each case, you can access attributes specific to that case directly.
 The keyword `item` can be used to refer to the actual specific vehicle inside each case.

-As can be seen from the `Car` case in the example, case analysis may be *nested* - even though the `Vehicle` choice type does not include `Car` directly, it is included indirectly through the `CombustibleVehicle` type.
+As can be seen from the `Car` case in the example, case analysis may be *nested*: even though the `Vehicle` choice type does not include `Car` directly, it is included indirectly through the `CombustibleVehicle` choice type.

-Note that, similarly to enumerations, the syntax enforces you to cover all cases - or to add a `default` case at the end.
+Similarly to enumerations, the syntax enforces you to cover all cases - or to add a `default` case at the end.

 #### Operator Precedence